quodlibet/quodlibet/quodlibet/docs/guide/searching.rst

 The search terms can't use quotes (``"``), slashes (``/``), hashes (``#``), pipes (``|``), ampersands (``&``), or bangs (``!``); these characters have special meanings for advanced searches.
+See :ref:`exact matching
+<exact_matching>` or :ref:`regular expressions <regular_expressions>` for how
+to do searches including these characters.

 In QL 3.9 onwards, you can also use `!=` to search for things not equal::